mrworf/photoframe/README.md

 Photoframe listens to GPIO 26 (default, can be changed) to power off (and also power on).
 If you connect a switch between pin 37 (GPIO 26) and pin 39 (GND), you'll be able to do a graceful shutdown as well as power on.

-# How come you contact photoframe.sensenet.nu ???
+# How come the Google service contacts photoframe.sensenet.nu ???

 Since Google doesn't approve of OAuth with dynamic redirect addresses, this project makes use of a lightweight service which allows registration